 These are Prismacolor colored pencil drawings on vellum (semi-porus, smooth) acid-free paper of the plant epipremnum aureum otherwise known as "pothos" and commonly sold in hardware stores across the western world.
 The tropical plant cleans common household toxics from the air and originates from under the rainforest canopies of Eastern Asian - the reason why it can thrive with little sunlight and water.

 Story of how this work came to be: "My grandfather passed away in 2009, and in condolences, my grandmother received an extraordinary amount of plants of which she could not take care by herself in her grieving.
 Three of my immediate family members and I each took several plants for which to care.
-In a couple of months, I departed my grandmother, the rest of my family, and the US to live in Florence, and when I returned nine months later, I found the janitor of my art studio had put fresh cut epipremnum aureum plants in a vase next to the sink.
-I was touched by the greenery and in recognizing the plant from the funeral time - especially since my grandmother followed my grandfather in passing while I was away.
-I gathered the plants in my studio, finding comfort and painting them, thinking about how my grandparents' sweet sentiments were present with me and my family members via the plants. ...Like the plant's natural expansion in growth, the plant's image crept into each of my acrylic and oil paintings, which were about our detachment of nature and my own reconciliation or acknowledgements of our systems of food and product consumption, which are not earth-friendly, in the US.
+In a couple of months, I departed my grandmother, the rest of my family, and the US to live in Florence, and when I returned nine months later, I began finding epipremnum aureum plants secretly put in a vase next to my art studio sink.
+I was touched by the greenery - especially since my grandmother had followed my grandfather, passing away while I was out of the country.
+I gathered the plants in my painting studio, finding comfort with them, and I began painting them, thinking about my grandparents' sweet sentiments and how my family members had come to care for the epipremnum aureum and other plants they had from the funerals. ...Like the plant's natural expansion in growth, the plant's image crept into each of my acrylic and oil paintings, which were about our detachment of nature, how within that thought we garden, controlling nature, and my own reconciliation or acknowledgements of American mass produced systems of food and product consumption, which are not earth-friendly.

-After moving to San Francisco in 2011, I further researched epipremnum aureum, thinking more about my family, my eastern (Chinese) and western (European) heritages and how my own family roots and migration could be paired, symbolized, or paralleled with the physical movement of epipremnum aureum on earth.
+After moving to San Francisco in 2011, I further researched epipremnum aureum, thinking more about my personal heritage and ethnicity: the plant migrated probably with immigrants and explorers to the US and my eastern (Chinese) and western (European) family migrated to the US.
 Studying one leaf at a time, I drew it on an otherwise blank sheet of white paper, honoring the organism by forcing the viewer to now view only the plant leaf "front and center" (instead of as an anecdote in my previous works).
 (And in this process of honing, I stripped the leaves from any surrounding environment, mimicking me in my new environment in San Francisco away from any family or friends.)"